regie2197/selenium-js-parabank-demo/README.md

 - **Login Test**: Automates the login functionality using valid and invalid credentials on the ParaBank Demo website.
 - **Registration Test**: Automates the user registration process on the ParaBank Demo website with various user data.
+- **Open New Bank Account - Savings**: Automates the opening of a New Bank Account - SAVINGS.
 - **Headless Mode**: Run the tests without opening the browser window for faster execution.
 - **Headed Mode**: Run the tests with the browser window open, useful for debugging and visual checks.